my-ugly-code/WebsUpTV/README.md

   - Plex Settings > Webhooks - create a webhook in the format http://<WebsUpTV PC IP>:8400/plex.
 Eg. http://192.168.1.209:8400/plex

 - Configure WebsUpTV
   - Pull this repo, or download and unzip.
 Open the config/config.json file in Notepad or another editor, complete the config file and save.
+There is a sample config file in the config folder, this includes some additional notes on how to set this up and what the end result should look like.
   - From the root directory of WebsUpTV, Open a PowerShell window (shift + right click), and run "npm install".
 If everything installs correctly, run "npm start" next.
 If this doesn't work, be sure you have NPM installed correctly.

  ## FAQ